 For regular borrowers who default on their loans, banks are well accustomed to their local foreclosure processes.
 For borrowers with active military status, there are a few additional requirements to be aware of.

 - Required judicial foreclosure – Some states require judicial foreclosure, in which the process is completed through the courts, for all borrowers.
 Others have no such requirement.
 For those protected by the SCRA, however, a judicial process is always required.
 If a lender forecloses without a court order on a borrower who is on active military status or who has been in the past year, that sale is invalid.
-According to NOLO, this after-service period will be reduced to 90 days starting next year.
 Even threats to foreclose without a court order are illegal.

 - Mandatory stay – Borrowers with active military status may also request a nine-month stay of proceedings in foreclosure cases.
 This stay is mandatory and does not depend on the specifics of the case.
 After this point, the court may choose to further delay proceedings if the servicemember’s duty makes it too difficult for him or her to represent his or her civil interests in person.